-- (a) the Speaker of the Senate shall convene a meeting of the Senate to hear charges against the President; and - (b) the Senate, by resolution, may appoint a special committee comprising eleven of its members to investigate the matter. - (2) Pursuant to Article 145(4) of the Constitution, a special committee appointed under subsection (1)(b) shall- - (a) investigate the matter; and - (b) report to the Senate within ten days whether it finds the particulars of the allegations against the President to have been substantiated.
+- (b) the Senate, by resolution, may appoint a special committee comprising eleven of its members to investigate the matter. - (2) Pursuant to Article 145 (4) of the Constitution, a special committee appointed under subsection (1) (b) shall- - (a) investigate the matter; and - (b) report to the Senate within ten days on whether it finds the particulars of the allegations against the President to have been substantiated. - (3) Where the Senate does not appoint a special committee, the Senate shall make its determination within ten days of its first meeting under subsection (1) (a). - (4) Within two days of the meeting of the Senate under subsection (1) (a) or the appointment of a special committee under subsection (1) (b), the Clerk of the Senate shall- - (a) serve the President with a copy of the motion for removal by impeachment; and - (b) invite the President to appear and be heard by the Senate or the special committee on a specified date, time and place. - (5) The Senate or the special committee, as the case may be, may hear representations from the Member who moved the motion for removal by impeachment in the National Assembly and such other members of the National Assembly as it may consider necessary for the proper determination of the matter. - (6) If the special committee reports that the particulars of any allegation against the President- - (a) have not been substantiated, further proceedings shall not be taken in respect of that allegation; or - (b) have been substantiated, the Senate shall, after according the President an opportunity to be heard, vote on the impeachment charges. - (7) Pursuant to Article 145 (7) of the Constitution, if at least two-thirds of all the members of the Senate vote to uphold any impeachment charge, the President shall cease to hold office.

-- (3) Where the Senate does not appoint a special committee, the Senate shall make its determination within ten days of its first meeting under subsection (1)(a). - (4) Within two days of the meeting of the Senate under subsection (1)(a) or the appointment of a special committee under subsection (1)(b), the Clerk of the Senate shall - - (a) serve the President with a copy of the motion; and - (b) invite the President to appear and be heard by the Senate or the special committee on a specified date, time and place. - (5) The Senate or the special committee, as the case may be, may hear representations from the member who moved the motion in the National Assembly and such other members of the National Assembly as it may consider necessary for the proper determination of the matter. - (6) If the special committee reports that the particulars of any allegation against the President- - (a) have not been substantiated, further proceedings shall not be taken under Article 145 of the Constitution in respect of that allegation; or - (b) have been substantiated, the Senate shall, after according the President an opportunity to be heard, vote on the impeachment charges. - (7) Pursuant to Article 145(7) of the Constitution, if at least two-thirds of all the members of the Senate vote to uphold any impeachment charge, the President shall cease to hold office. - 6.
-(1) The President shall have the right to appear and be represented before the Senate or the special committee during its investigations.
+6. (1) The President shall have the right to appear and be represented before the Senate or the special committee during its investigations.

-President's right to appear and be
+President's right to appear and be represented.

 - (2) The President may appear before the Senate or the special committee in person, by advocate or in person and by advocate. - 7.
-Pursuant to Article 150(2) of the Constitution, the provisions of sections 3 to 6, relating to the removal of the President, shall apply, with necessary modifications, to the removal of a Deputy President, by impeachment, under Article 150(b) of the Constitution.
+Pursuant to Article 150 (2) of the Constitution, the provisions of sections 3 to 6, relating to the removal of the President, shall apply, with necessary modifications, to the removal of a Deputy President, by impeachment, under Article 150(b) of the Constitution.